shabin5785/Golang_notes/GO_5.md

 -go tool, which is used for downlo ading, quer ying, formatting, building, testing, and instal ling packages of Go code

+-The go tool combines the features of a diverse set of tools into one command set.
+It is a package manager (analogous to apt or rpm) that answers quer ies ab out its inventory of packages, computes their dependencies, and downlo ads them from remote version-control systems.
+It is a bui ld system that computes file dependencies and invokes compilers, assemblers, and lin kers, although it is intentionally less complete than the standard Unix make.
+And it is a test dr iver, as we will